keijiro/TextureUpdateExample/README.md

 ### Interface function

-Also you have to implement the interface function that is used to retrieve the pointer of the callback function.
+You have to implement an interface function that is used to retrieve the pointer of the callback function.

 ```
-extern "C" UnityRenderingEventAndData UNITY_INTERFACE_EXPORT
+extern "C"
-  GetTextureUpdateCallback()
+UnityRenderingEventAndData UNITY_INTERFACE_EXPORT GetTextureUpdateCallback()
 {
     return TextureUpdateCallback;
 }